-(i) Authority to allot relevant securities and disapply pre-emption rights (resolutions 11 & 12)
+(i) Authority to allot relevant securities and disapply pre-emption rights (resolutions 12 & 13)

-The Directors will seek renewal of the authority to issue up to 2,307,389 new shares or shares held in Treasury other than by a pro rata issue to existing shareholders up to an aggregate nominal amount of £23,074, such amount being equivalent to approximately 5% of the current issued share capital.
-The full text of the resolutions is set out in the Notice of Meeting on pages 70 to 72.
+The Directors will seek renewal of the authority to issue up to 2,155,771 new shares or shares held in Treasury other than by a pro rata issue to existing shareholders up to an aggregate nominal amount of £21,558, such amount being equivalent to approximately 5% of the current issued share capital.
+The full text of the resolutions is set out in the Notice of Meeting on pages 75 to 78.

-It is advantageous for the Company to be able to issue new shares to investors purchasing shares through the JPMAM savings products and also to other investors when the Directors consider that it is in the best interest of shareholders to do so.
+It is advantageous for the Company to be able to issue new shares to investors when the Directors consider that it is in the best interest of shareholders to do so.
 Any such issues would only be made at prices greater than the NAV, thereby increasing the assets underlying each share.

-(ii) Authority to repurchase the Company's shares for cancellation (resolution 13)
+(ii) Authority to repurchase the Company's shares for cancellation (resolution 14)

-The authority to repurchase up to 14.99% of the Company's issued share capital, granted by shareholders at the 2019 Annual General Meeting, will expire on 2nd March 2020 unless renewed at the 2020 Annual General Meeting.
+The authority to repurchase up to 14.99% of the Company's issued share capital, granted by shareholders at the 2019 Annual General Meeting, will expire on 2nd March 2021 unless renewed at the 2021 Annual General Meeting.
 The Directors consider that the renewal of the authority is in the interests of shareholders as a whole, as the repurchase of shares at a discount to the underlying NAV enhances the NAV of the remaining shares.

-The full text of the resolution is set out in the Notice of Annual General Meeting on pages 70 to 72.
+The full text of the resolution is set out in the Notice of Annual General Meeting on pages 75 to 78.
 Repurchases will be made at the discretion of the Board and will only be made in the market at prices below the prevailing NAV per share as and when market conditions are appropriate.